-Usually, a no reference metric explores the video frames at pixel level in order to detect and measure the distortions which may have been generated.
+Usually, a no-reference metric explores the video frames at pixel level in order to detect and measure the distortions which may have been generated.
 It implies to know the types of possible distortions.
 And different video codecs produce different distortions.

 Each video quality metric is dedicated to a given encoding format.

 For each codec, the corresponding metric measures the distortions generated by the encoding:

 This is essential and makes a great difference with some other existing video quality measurement solutions.
 Indeed, some of these solutions are designed using one given encoding format, then vendors claim that they work for any format.
 For example, many solutions are designed for MPEG-2 because they measure the visibility of MPEG-2 artefacts like blockiness and blur (please note that measuring blockiness on MPEG-2 is quite easy since all the blocks have the same size).
 And yet, these solutions are also proposed to measure the quality of videos that have been encoded using H.264 (MPEG-4/AVC).
 However: